 ALPRs shall be equipped in Division vehicles with Mobile Data Terminal (MDT) software and in fixed locations throughout the city.
 An ALPR will automatically detect and read license plates that move into its view while the vehicle is in operation.
 The Mobile Support Unit shall manage the maintenance of mobile in-car ALPR systems.
 The Real Time Crime Center (RTCC) shall manage the training, database, and maintenance for fixed ALPR systems.

-General (NCIC and LEADS) will be automatically downloaded into the ALPR system a minimum of once a day with the most current data overwriting the old data.
-All entries and updates of specific Lists within the ALPR system be documented by the requesting Member approved by before initial entry within the ALPR system.
+General Vehicle Lists (NCIC and LEADS) will be automatically downloaded into the ALPR system a minimum of once a day with the most current data overwriting the old data.
+All entries and updates of specific Vehicle Lists within the ALPR system not originating from NCIC and LEADS shall be documented by the requesting Member and approved by a lieutenant before initial entry within the ALPR system.

 Authorized Uses